SurceBeats/PyMonitor/README.md

 # PyMonitor
-PyMonitor is a Python script designed for monitoring and managing Docker containers on a Raspberry Pi.
-This version, 1.3.2b, is created by Surce Beats and is specifically tailored for Raspberry Pi devices.

 PyMonitor 1.3.2b for Raspberry Pi by Surce Beats is a powerful Python script designed to efficiently monitor and manage Docker containers on your Raspberry Pi device.
 With a feature-rich set of functionalities, PyMonitor offers a comprehensive solution for container management:

 1.- Temperature-based Control: PyMonitor intelligently monitors the CPU temperature and dynamically adjusts container states based on predefined thresholds.
 It ensures optimal performance and prevents overheating.